centaurus22/ruhrpottmetaller-server/README.md

 * Install the dependencies with `npm install`.
 * Run the App with `node index.js`.

+## API Documentation
+This section describes the API: Its entry point is `/api/v1/`.
+The available endpoints are listed here.

+### Endpoint `event`.
+This endpoint is used to handle event data.

+#### Get method
+By default events which are going to take place today or after today are returned.
+They are sorted by the ascending date.
+The number of returned data-sets is limited to 30.

 ## How to contribute
 To make a contribution, please clone the project, make your changes and then open a push request or send an e-mail created with `git format-patch` to the contact address below.
 Development of ruhrpottmetaller-server-1.0 takes place in the main branch.